frontrunner44/Linked-List-Manager/README.md

 This is a JavaScript implementation of a doubly linked list.
 A doubly linked list is a data structure where each node points to both the next and previous nodes, allowing for efficient traversal in both directions.

 ## Usage
+To test and experiment with the LinkedList class, you can open the `index.html` file in your web browser and access the browser's developer console.
+The included test functions and examples demonstrate how to use the LinkedList class to create and manipulate linked lists.

+Please note that the `index.html` file is included solely for interactive testing purposes and is not required for using the LinkedList class in other JavaScript environments.

-To use test this implementation, you can follow these steps after opening the blank index.html and accessing the console:
+To use this implementation, you can follow these steps:

 1. Create a new instance of the `LinkedList` class: